This Day In Writing History

 In his 1881 book Daybreak, Nietzsche began his "campaign against morality," criticizing the moral schemes of such institutions as Christianity and utilitarianism.
 His aim was not to destroy morality, but to replace the moral schemes of the aforementioned institutions with a new moral code.

 There is no such thing as one-size-fits-all morality, and exceptional people should no longer be ashamed of their uniqueness.
-The old style of morality is best suited to unexceptional people who are satisfied with their mediocrity.
+The old style of morality is for unexceptional people who are satisfied with their mediocrity.
 Thus, Nietzsche's motto is "become what you are."

 The Gay Science (1882) was a mixture of philosophy and poetry.
 It contained Nietzsche's famous axiom "God is dead" and its explanation, "Whither is God? he cried; I will tell you.
 We have killed him - you and I. We are his murderers."